Updated Mar 16, 2026§ For Pets

 Update Frequency Matters More Than You Think

-A dog on a hot track can cover 200 yards in 30 seconds.
-At a 2-second update rate, you get 15 position pings in that time -- enough to see direction and speed changes in real time.
-At a 30-second rate (what cellular trackers often default to), you get one ping and a vague heading.
-For hound hunting or tracking fast-moving bird dogs, 2-5 second updates are not optional.
+A dog on a hot track can cover ground quickly.
+Faster update rates give you more position pings during that movement, enough to see direction and speed changes in real time.
+Slower cellular-style intervals can leave you with a vague heading instead.
+For hound hunting or tracking fast-moving bird dogs, 2-5 second updates aren’t optional.

 Training Integration: One Device or Two?